 Information for students

 TEQSA’s key responsibilities are to safeguard the quality and reputation of Australia’s higher education, and to protect student interests.
-During COVID-19, TEQSA is working closely with the higher education sector to understand the challenges as they evolve, to provide regulation and to support the continuation of study for all students.
+During COVID-19, TEQSA worked closely with the higher education sector to understand the challenges they faced and to support the continuation of study for all students.

 These webpages have been established in response to key concerns raised by students, to provide information and resources.
 We are updating this website regularly and encourage you to revisit.
 Students are invited to let us know other questions they would like answered by emailing enquiries [at] tesqa.gov.au.